 Conflicts of interest can occur inside and outside of the Company.
 A personal conflict of interest occurs when our private interest interferes in any way, or even appears to interfere, with the interests of the Company or a client.
 All of us have a duty to identify and report any activity, transaction, or relationship that could reasonably be expected to create a personal conflict of interest with the Company or a client.

-Contact your manager, Compliance, the Corporate Responsibility Officer, or the Ombudsperson if you have any questions regarding what might constitute a conflict of interest, or if you seek to report any activity, transaction, or relationship that may constitute a conflict of interest.
+Contact your leadership or Compliance if you have any questions regarding what might constitute a conflict of interest or if you seek to report any activity, transaction, or relationship that may constitute a conflict of interest.

 Duty of Loyalty